RaviTambade/TFLJAVA/notes/serialzation.md

 | `transient` keyword  | Skips fields during serialization               |
 | `serialVersionUID`   | Version control for serialized class            |

----

 📘 **Mini Project Idea**:
 Create a `Student` class with fields like name, marks, and rank.
 Save multiple students to a file.
 Then, restore and display them in a leaderboard.
 Want help setting this up?

----

 🧑‍🏫 **Mentor’s Final Words**

 > “Serialization isn’t just about files.
 It’s about **preserving moments**, like saving a snapshot in a time capsule.
 > And when used right, it makes your objects truly timeless.”

----

-Shall we continue this journey into **custom serialization** or **JSON-based serialization with libraries like Jackson or Gson**?